Tools for working remotely

 To set up a Bell Conference Account for ad-hoc conference calls, please email email@example.com with the University of Manitoba’s account number.
 Contact your unit or faculty Business Manager for the account number.

-Bell Conferencing Reservations will walk you through the process of setting up the account.
+Bell Conferencing Reservations will walk you through setting up the account.

-There is no charge to set it up and no charge if it is not used.
-The charge for each call is .085 cents per minute per user.
+There is no charge to set it up.
+You will only be charged when it is used.
+The cost for each call is .085 cents per minute per user.